Derekxbj/Derekxbj.github.io/_pages/about.md

 <div class='paper-box-image'><div><div class="badge">VISION</div><img src='files/platform_test.gif' alt="sym" width="120%"></div></div>

+*2017.02 - 2018.05*: I participated in the project of "Multi-Domain Search and Rescue using Cooperative Robots".

+- During my Master’s research, I contributed to the project where we developed a collaborative system integrating aerial quadrotors and ground robots for efficient rescue operations.
+We focused on enabling the quadrotors to autonomously detect and track ground robots using advanced computer vision techniques, ensuring seamless communication and coordination between the two platforms.

 </div>

 <!-- - [Multi-Modal Correlated Network with Emotional Reasoning Knowledge for Social Intelligence Question-Answering](https://openaccess.thecvf.com/content/ICCV2023W/ASI/html/Xie_Multi-Modal_Correlated_Network_with_Emotional_Reasoning_Knowledge_for_Social_Intelligence_ICCVW_2023_paper.html), Baijun Xie, Chung Hyuk Park, *Proceedings of the IEEE/CVF International Conference on Computer Vision* -->